Review: A Lost Lady by Willa Cather

 Death Comes for the Archbishop [1927] – ★★★★

-This novel, which spans from 1848 to 1888, focuses on Jean Marie Latour, a young Frenchman recently appointed as a Vicar Apostolic in the state of New Mexico, a part of land which has only recently been annexed to the US.
+This novel, which spans from 1848 to 1888, focuses on Jean Marie Latour, a young Frenchman recently appointed as Vicar Apostolic in the state of New Mexico, a part of land which has only recently been annexed to the US.
 The Father becomes a new Bishop in the region and he came there with his loyal friend and compatriot Father Joseph Vaillant.
 The two priests face a whole array of problems in establishing a religious jurisdiction in the new area, from the region’s isolation and merciless climate to authority challenges on the part of Mexican priests.
 This historical novel can be called a “descriptive tour de force”, rather than a straightforward narrative story.
 It is more of an anthropological/historical travelogue, focusing on the nature of land and on the people living on it, rather than a linear story.
 However, this does not make this book a “lesser” novel.
 On the contrary, Cather leaves plenty of space in the book for colourful descriptions of exotic environs, paying attention to the particular themes, including the ardour of religious duty and the dilemmas of missionary work.

 Continue reading “Review: Death Comes for the Archbishop by Willa Cather”